react-native-community/discussions-and-proposals/proposals/0000-migrate-to-androidx-alertdialog.md

 ## Adoption strategy

 This introduces a subtle breaking change in the form of theme support changes.
 Theming is now applied via `alertDialogTheme`, not `android:alertDialogTheme`.
 We would have to include a blurb in the release about the theme changes and dropping support for `android.app.AlertDialog`.

+As the change is significant enough, it should go out in the next minor release (for example, we're on 0.74.2 so this would ship with 0.75.0).

 Upon communicating this change, the release docs as well as the logging we introduce should point to this RFC.
 The vast majority of developers should already be using AppCompat activities so the cohort of impacted users will be minimal.